 - Prepay expenses

-- Pay any amounts owing to associates
+- Pay any amounts owing to associates, and

-- Choose appropriate depreciation rates
+- Choose appropriate depreciation rates.

 If the business is intending to submit an Overseas or Advance Finding in respect of overseas expenditure, that application must be submitted with AusIndustry before the end of the income year.

-I am contracted to conduct research and development activities on behalf of another entity – can I claim the R&D tax incentive?
+I am contracted to conduct research and development activities on behalf of another entity – can I claim the R&D Tax Incentive?

-Generally, the entity that satisfies all the following is the proper claimant of the R&D tax incentive:
+Generally, the entity that satisfies all the following is the proper claimant of the R&D Tax Incentive:

-- Owns or has rights to exploit any intellectual property / know how generated from the R&D activities;
+- Owns or has rights to exploit any intellectual property / know-how generated from the R&D activities

-- Bears financial risk; and
+- Bears the financial risk of conducting the R&D activities, and

 - Controls the R&D activities and the way in which they are being conducted.